TitusKCoder/HourApp/README.md

 * [Screenshot](#screenshot)
 * [Questions](#questions)
 ## Installation
 The following steps must be completed if application is pulled from GitHub rather than the deploy link.
-User must first clone the repo, open up intergrated terminal in VS Code, npm i to install all dependencies, npm run seed, and npm run develop
+User must first clone the repo, open up intergrated terminal in VS Code, npm i to install all dependencies, npm run seed, and npm run develop or just click the above link
 # Usage
-This application is use to connect with mentors to help you learn skills and network.
+This application is use to connect with people to help you learn chat and network.
 # License
 This project is license under the MIT license.
 ## Collaborators